 In the first half of 2020, the COVID-19 pandemic turned American life upside down.
-By mid-July, millions of Americans had been infected with the new coronavirus, and more than 130,000 had died, according to the Centers for Disease Control and Prevention.
-At the same time, the economy nose-dived into a severe recession as states across the country shut down businesses to contain the coronavirus’s spread.
+By mid-October, millions of Americans had been infected with the new coronavirus, and more than 216,000 had died, according to the Centers for Disease Control and Prevention.
+At the same time, the economy nose-dived into a severe recession as states across the country shut down businesses to contain the virus’s spread.

 The one-two punch of the pandemic and the recession has caused widespread suffering, as people worry about their health and their finances at the same time.
-Many are ill or caring for others who are ill, many have lost their jobs and are struggling to put food on the table, and parents who remain employed are wrestling with the challenge of trying to work and supervise online classes or home-school their kids at the same time.
+Many are ill or caring for others who are ill.
+Many have lost their jobs and are struggling to put food on the table.
+Parents who remain employed are wrestling with the challenge of trying to work and supervise online classes or home-school their kids at the same time.
 Plus, nearly everyone’s mental health is suffering from the stress of the situation and the loneliness brought on by isolation.

 And that’s just in the United States.
-In some other countries around the world, the situation is even worse, as the pandemic adds to the destruction already caused by ongoing wars, poverty, and inadequate medical care.
+In some other countries around the world, the situation is even worse.
+The coronavirus outbreak is adding to the destruction already caused by ongoing wars, poverty, and inadequate medical care.

-In the middle of a crisis like this, it’s natural to want to do all you can to help.
-If you’re lucky enough to have remained healthy and employed, your first impulse might be to donate money to a charity helping out with the crisis.
+In the middle of a public health crisis like this, it’s natural to want to do all you can to help.
+If you’re lucky enough to be both healthy and employed, your first impulse might be to donate money to a charity helping out with the relief efforts.
 However, if you simply choose a charity at random, your money may not do as much good as you want it to.